-Rent a villa in Cuba and discover all the historic places of the island.
+Rent a villa in Cuba and discover all the historic places of the island, including cuba independence day.
 Feel you are part of the history.